Enabling Cell-Free Massive MIMO Systems with Wireless Millimeter Wave Fronthaul: Proposed Solution

 where two further simplifications can be applied to the objective.
 First, since $B^\mathrm{ac}$ is a positive constant multiplied with a function of the variables, it can be removed.
 Second, the objective can be re-written in terms of the SINR values, instead of the rates of the form $\log(1+\textrm{SINR})$.
 This re-formulation does not change the optimal power coefficients, since $\log(1+\textrm{SINR})$ is a non-decreasing function of the SINR values.
 Thus, we simplify \eqref{eqn:accesschannel_original} and write the grouping sensitive max-min SINR optimization for the access channel as

 which is in the same form with the power allocation problem of the standard cell-free massive MIMO \cite{ngo2017} with the addition of the grouping constraint in \eqref{const:grouping}.
 In fact, when all the APs transmit to all UEs, i.e., $\mathcal{G}_k = \mathcal{M}$ $\forall k \in \mathcal{K}$, \eqref{const:grouping} does not provide any constraints, and the presented optimization of the access channel becomes directly equivalent to the power allocation of cell-free massive MIMO.
 For the solution of \eqref{eqn:accesschannel}, we first elaborate on the additional grouping constraint \eqref{const:grouping}, which allows an AP to transmit only to the UEs whose groups include that AP, by restricting the power allocated for the other UEs to $0$.
 It is a linear equality constraint which does not affect the convexity of the problem.
-Hence, for the problem \eqref{eqn:accesschannel}, a similar solution to the optimal power-allocation of the standard cell-free massive MIMO given in \cite{ngo2017} can be applied.
-To specify, as the SINR functions are quasi-concave, the problem can be reformulated with convex constraints by introducing a variable $\gamma$, as follows
+Hence, for the problem \eqref{eqn:accesschannel}, the same solution to the optimal power-allocation of the standard cell-free massive MIMO given in \cite{ngo2017} can be applied.
+Further, different sub-optimal solutions with lower complexity and feedback (e.g., \cite{nayebi2017precoding, interdonato2019ubiquitous, bjornson2020scalable}) can be applied instead of the optimal solution of the problem.